 Mindfulness is a state of wellbeing where you are totally immersed in the present moment.
 You are aware of your presence, your surroundings and your ability to respond without being reactive; a personal response-ability.

 Mindfulness is not automatic, yet it is natural to humans.
-In 2017, we seem to be lost in the fashion of ‘being busy’.
+We seem to be lost in the fashion of ‘being busy’.
 This trend draws us away from our natural state of present-moment awareness.
 Instead of checking your phone in the queue at the grocery store, take a deep breath and notice where you are, what you see, hear, smell and feel.

 Enhance your wellbeing with these 5 steps for achieving mindfulness.